bfontaine/Dazibao/docs/report.md

 * This issue could have been resolved with real-time signals, but we would loose the broadcasting ability of "normal" signals.

 #### Known issues
-* As file watching is based on `ctime` of files, it can notify false modification, or miss some of them.
+* As default file watching is based on `ctime` of files, it can notify false modification, or miss some of them.
   This choice have been made to save ressources avoiding file parsing.
+  Not a real issue since you can enable the *reliable mode* with `--reliable` option.

 ### Notification client